Amir al-umara: Struggle for power, 936–946

 Al-Muttaqi tried to regain his independence by remaining at Raqqa instead of Baghdad and contacting the Ikhshidids, who encouraged him to seek refuge in Egypt.
 In the end, al-Muttaqi refused and returned to Baghdad, where Tuzun deposed and blinded him, raising al-Mustakfi (r.
 944–946) to the throne.
 Tuzun's tenure lasted until his death in August/September 945, but was overshadowed by the rising power of the Buyids.
-In 944 Mu'izz al-Dawla tried to take Baghdad but was beaten back.
 After Tuzun's death, his secretary and successor, Muhammad ibn Shirzad, held only feeble authority and tried to fend off the Buyid threat by allying himself with Nasir al-Dawla.
 His efforts were in vain, and on 17 January 946, the Buyids under Mu'izz al-Dawla entered Baghdad.
 This began the Buyid era in Baghdad and Iraq, which lasted until the Seljuk conquest in the mid-11th century.

 Under the Buyids

 Possession of the title of amir al-umara formed the institutional framework of Buyid authority in Baghdad itself and vis-a-vis the caliph, who now became simply another state functionary and was given an annual salary.
 Although Ahmad ibn Buya had seized Baghdad, the strong family ties of the Buyid brothers determined their respective positions with each other, and the post of amir al-umara fell to the elder brother and ruler of Fars, Ali, known by his laqab Imad al-Dawla.
 After his death in 949 he was succeeded by the eldest surviving brother, Rukn al-Dawla, ruler of Rey, until his death in 976.
 It appears, however, that Ahmad (Mu'izz al-Dawla), who continued to rule over Iraq, also retained the title for himself, and gave it in addition to his son Izz al-Dawla when he declared him his heir in 955.
 In response, Rukn al-Dawla's son and heir 'Adud al-Dawla (r.
 976–983) began to assume titles of sovereignty in Persian fashion, like shahanshah ("shah of shahs"), malik ("king"), or malik al-muluk ("king of kings"), to underline his pre-eminence.
 Thus, under the later Buyid rulers, Persian titles were more prominent, and amir al-umara came to denote the designated heir-apparent.
 In general, Buyid use of the title appears to have been inconsistent, and it was employed more as an honorific rather than an office.